PacktPublishing/Azure-Data-Scientist-Associate-Certification-Guide/Updates-and-additions.md

 - On page 290, we can replace the first sentence to "In the Files view, add a new folder named termination-policy-training and add a new training.py file to it, as shown in Figure 9.7" to clearly specify that the `training.py` file is a new one and not a copy of the previous file.

+## May 2022 updates on the book

+- Replace `azureml-defaults` pip package with `azureml-core`.
+Replace `azureml-dataprep` pip package with `azureml-dataset-runtime`.
+If you are using the old packages, environment building may time out while fetching packages from pip.